 To finish, I had Mote con Huesillos, but this time a more traditional version from the one in Vina.
 Dried peaches or sometimes plums (huesillos) are cooked in water with sugar and cinnamon, cooled and mixed with fresh husked wheat (mote).
 It’s a very refreshing drink on a hot summer‘s day.
 Total spend with tip $28,000, about £40.
 An experience but I wouldn’t go back.

-Very near the markets at Aillavilu 1030 is La Piojera an (in)famous Chilean old-school drinking hole.
+Very near the markets at Aillaviand tiny Andean potatoes.
+Not sure what the last two pictures are of though.
+Can anyone help?lu 1030 is La Piojera an (in)famous Chilean old-school drinking hole.
 They are the (disputed) inventors of the Terremoto (Earthquake), a cocktail of wine and ice cream, laced with fernet, grenadine and bitters.
 A large 400ml glass is called a ‘Cataclysm’ whereas the smaller version is a ‘Replica’.

 To be honest it’s not something I’d want to drink a lot of (C) but it seems pretty popular with the regulars.
 I have read reviews that say that La Piojera has been spoilt by too many tourists but on the Saturday I went it was filled with locals singing (badly), many of whom were staggering drunk.
 Not a place for faint-hearted visitors!